NOTE: I am quite flexible with the pricing, and can adjust fees to meet the needs of the client.

 If I'm mixing stems you've provided me, turnaround depends on the complexity and quality of the source recordings.
 As an example, for relatively simple songs with 12 channels or fewer, it might take me a week or so to mix an E.P.

 Finished mixes and mix stems in wav, mp3, and ogg formats will be provided via downloadable link. (e.g. Google Drive)

-The room splits the basement, so on either side of the room are unfinished spaces where we can set up and close-mic cabs.
+The room splits the basement, so on either side of the room are unfinished spaces where we can set up and close-mic guitar and bass cabs.
 The walls are NOT soundproofed.
 They are typical insulated partition walls with MAYBE an STC of 38.
 There is roughly a 10dB SPL attenuation through the wall.
 (Thermafiber Ultrabatt R15, and 1/2" drywall, single layers, no air gap) though I may consider installing a layer of hemasote w/ green glue on the outside of the walls in the future to improve STC rating a bit.
 The ceiling is heavily insulated starting with Armstrong ceiling tiles, and a double layer of Thermafiber (Ultrabatt + Fire & Sound Guard) insulation w/ airgap in the joists. (about 40 dB SPL attenuation into the living areas) So, the ceiling is basically a giant cloud.
 Walls and front corners are treated with GIK Acoustic panels/corner traps.
 If levels are reasonable, tracking should go smoothly.